LucaCottiZelati/excel-analysis-portfolio/Statistical_Financial_analysis_of_a_balanced_stock_portfolio/Guide.md

 The project includes several charts:
 - Comparison of average returns
 - Comparison of volatility
 - Cumulative growth of an initial $1 investment

 ---
+## Project Files
+Methodolgy.md →  explains the methodological framework used in the Excel project to analyze the performance of selected stocks and the portfolio.

+Results.md →  This document presents the main findings of the analysis, focusing on return, volatility, statistical significance, and portfolio behavior over time.

+---

-## ⚠️ Limitations
+## Project's limitations
 - Transaction costs are not considered
 - The risk-free rate is not included
 - Results depend on the selected time period